 AskAladdin, Egypt Travel Guide To All Cities Of Egypt!

-Aswan, Egypt&rsquo's 3rd largest city and the largest in Upper Egypt, is situated at the foot of the Nile Valley to the North end of Lake Nasser.
-It is a major mining spot for aluminum and iron; it's also a favorite place for tourists to visit due to it being a major stop for cruise boats, for the River Nile as well as Lake Nasser.
-It has a local market that is an excellent place to do your holiday shopping; this is especially true if you want spices as you will find the best types of fresh spices in the Aswan market.
+Aswan is the third biggest town in Egypt today and the biggest one in upper Egypt.
+It is situated at the foot of the Nile Valley to the North end of Lake Nasser.
+In recent times Aswan has become a major mining area for aluminum and iron mining.
+It is also a favorite place for tourists to visit due to it being a major stop for cruise boats on the River Nile as well as Lake Nasser.
+It has a local market that is an excellent place to do your holiday shopping.
+This is especially true if you want spices as you will find the best types of fresh spices in the Aswan market.
 Aswan also has many attractive tourist spots to visit

-Aswan is the capital of its own Governorate and has a population of about 1.2 million.
-Most of these are Nubians and local tribes of Kenzo.
+Aswan is the capital of its own governorate and has a population of about 1.2 million.
+Most of the city's residents are Nubians and local tribes of the Kenzo people.

-After the construction of the High Dam, the city became a refuge for Nubians who chose to flee to Egypt after the waters flooded their homelands, as well as becoming the worldwide rescue campaign of the Nubian monuments during and after its construction.
+After the construction of the Aswan High Dam, the city became a refuge for Nubians who chose to flee to Egypt after the waters flooded their homelands.
+There was also a worldwide rescue campaign of the Nubian monuments during and after the dam's construction.

 Because of Aswan's location, just north of the Tropic of Cancer, the city has a hot climate throughout the year and it is advised to cover your head when walking about and drink water constantly.
 Aswan is situated 890Km (553 miles) to the south of Cairo and 220Km (137 miles) to the south of Luxor.
 It is the third most popular place to visit in Egypt, behind Cairo and Luxor, and is accessible in a number of ways.

 Because of the location of Aswan, just north of the Tropic of Cancer, the city enjoys a very hot climate throughout the year!
 It is advised to cover your head when walking about and drink water constantly to avoid heat stroke and exhaustion.

 Aswan International Airport is located 25km (16 miles) southwest of the city and can be reached from most countries around the world, though, like Luxor, it is most popular for charter flights.
 From here you can also fly to most of the main cities and towns in Egypt, as well as arriving from them.
 EgyptAir runs daily flights from Cairo to Aswan, as well as Aswan to Cairo, which take, on average, about 60 minutes.
 It is also possible to book flights to Abu Simbel, though this must be done in advance.